formkit/docs-content/inputs/rating.md

 ## Step

-By default, the `rating` input will increment by one.
+By default the `rating` input will increment by one.
 The `step` prop allows you to set the step size between each value.
 For example, if you set `step="0.5"` then the end-user can select any values that are a multiple of `0.5`.
 Steps must be a value between `0.01` and `1`.

 <example
 name="Rating"